umami-software/website/content/running-on-digitalocean.md

 With Umami now running, you can proxy requests to a domain or subdomain from Nginx to Umami.

-The follow config will send all requests from `umami.yourdomain.com` to your local Umami instance.
+The following config will send all requests from `umami.yourdomain.com` to your local Umami instance.

 ```
 server {